zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Wanda begins our dialogue by saying to Enrique, “Oh  hi, I wasn’t expecting you today” – I didn’t think you were coming today.
 Enri que says, “We’ve been cleaning out our garage, and your sister said I sho uld come by with a few things for your baby.”
 “To clean out” means to clean compl etely or thoroughly.
 A “garage” is a place where you normally store your c ar, although many people use it to store other things, and that’s the case with Enrique and his wife.
 They have cleaned out their garage and are bringing some thin gs for Wanda.

 Wanda says, “That’s really sweet of you guys.”
 The word “sweet” here means nice or kind.
 “But,” Wanda continues, “I’m not due for another six months.”
 When we talk about when a mother is “due” (due), we mean  when she expects to give birth to the baby.
-Enrique says, “But you’ll need t hese things to get the baby’s room ready, right?”
+Enrique says, “But you’ll need these things to get the baby’s room ready, right?”
 Enrique is saying well, yes it’ s six months, but you still need to get the room where the baby will be staying prep ared and ready.

 Wanda says, “Well, we don’t actually have a baby ro om set up yet.”
 “To set up” means to prepare, usually involving perhaps moving furniture around, in this case, or perhaps putting a place for the baby to sl eep.
 That would be “setting up” a baby room.
 Enrique says, “There’s no time like the present.”
 This is an old expression – a cliché, really.
 “No time like the pr esent” (present).
 It means that you should take advantage of an opportunity to do s omething immediately, right away, without waiting.